 - Parent Retirement Category – A permanent residence visa for people of any age who wish to invest NZ $1 million (US $730 000) over four years and who have children who are New Zealand residents or citizens.

-If you have capital to invest together with your experience, business expertise and international connections, there may be options for a visa under the Business Migration Categories which has two categories:
+With capital to invest together with your experience, business expertise and international connections, there may be options for a visa under the Business Migration Categories which has two options:

 - Investing funds into New Zealand businesses and bonds.

 - Setting up a business in New Zealand.

 No matter where you live in New Zealand, you are probably less than an hour away from the ocean, and less than 4 hours from a ski slope.
 On the same day you can mountain bike, snowboard and surf!

 However the most popular participation sports are not the hard core competitive ones, but walking and hiking.